 Doctors are frequently seriously compromised in their ability to render the services they feel are most appropriate.
 I have spoken to many doctors over the years who feel this way.
 They are good people seeking to use their knowledge, their thoughtfulness, and their caring for their patients in a context that is largely about money, so between hospital systems, insurance companies as middlemen, and the ever-rising specter of litigation, under these circumstances, it’s remarkable that they perform as well as they do.

 Thailand is famous for hospitals that look like beautiful 5-star hotels, and one is cared for from beginning to end, escorted from room to room for one test or another.
 Thailand means “Land of Smiles,” and indeed, these lovely women are smiling as they take your arm and escort you around at a fraction of the cost we pay here in the U.S. for far better service.
+One will find this kind of care ands service in many countries, including India and Mexico.

 Honoring Western medicine—no baby is going out with the bathwater!

-It is true that emergency medicine in this country is often high-level.
-In a crisis, emergency medicine doctors, PAs, and nurses are miracle workers, and they deserve to be acknowledged and deeply thanked for this incredibly difficult, challenging work.
 I have personally been in situations in which someone I dearly loved had a severe allergic attack and couldn’t breathe.
 A quick cab ride to Bellevue, and she was saved.
 Truly life-and-death.
 The same with another friend who had an asthma attack in the early hours of the morning.
 We got her to an ambulance, and in minutes, they saved her life.

 I have great respect and appreciation for the work performed by the doctors who specialize in emergency medicine.
 To me, they are heroes.
 It’s also true to say that there have been breakthroughs in medical technology, such as the ultrasound, based on frequency, which is remarkable.
-Transplants, prosthetic limbs, robotic surgery9, the use of AI in some contexts are accruing formidable results.
+Transplants, prosthetic limbs, robotic surgery9, the use of AI in some contexts are accruing formidable results

-Other than that, how did so much go wrong?
+How did so much go wrong?
 How did so much get bought off and into the hands of private equity firms that seem to care about nothing but big digits on a spreadsheet?

-It begs the question of how this happened?
+It begs the question of how this happened.

 It is foolish to imagine that there wouldn’t be an evolution to medicine as there is in every field.
 But to lose track of the perennial healing found in nature and in her own, non-synthetic pharmacopeia would be a loss of one of the greatest traditions on Earth.
-Criticizing differing approaches that we likely don’t understand or know much about isn’t constructive, but finding the strengths of each and integrating them into a whole is very constructive.
-Integrative, sometimes called complementary medicine, does exactly that.

 Distinguishing between medical breakthroughs and healthcare accounting

 There is much to be said and appreciated about some of the medical-technological breakthroughs in testing, diagnostics, and treatment that have emerged over the past 50 years.
 Treating burn victims, accidents, injuries of all sorts with plastic surgery and the like is truly remarkable.
-While the traditional doctor/healer, personal and intimate approach is very helpful on so many levels, we should all be open and rational enough to appreciate how medical technology has advanced and has saved many lives.

-Advances are, of course, embraced; this is not the problem, but the financial accounting is.
-With private equity companies dominating medical decision-making, we’re finished.
 The problem is profit in what has become a “medical industrial complex,” just as Eisenhower talked about a military industrial complex.
 Accountants making life-and-death medical decisions?

 Maybe standard capitalism and medicine don’t mix.
 Maybe we need a new form of capitalism, like compassionate capitalism, moderate-profit capitalism, homeostatic capitalism, or capped capitalism.
 All these are variations on a theme that emerge from a more balanced mind, heart, and human.